Neil McCasland: Early life and education

 McCasland grew up in an Air Force family, the son of Lieutenant William H. and Robin (née Chambless) McCasland.
-His father was killed in a flying accident when he was young, and his mother eventually remarried to another airman, Lieutenant William R. Casey.
+His father was killed in a flying accident when he was young, and his mother eventually remarried another airman, Lieutenant William R. Casey.

 McCasland went on to attend the United States Air Force Academy, graduating with a Bachelor of Science degree in astronautical engineering in 1979.
 He went on to receive a full scholarship from the Hertz foundation, and attended Massachusetts Institute of Technology for a Master's degree in aeronautical engineering estimation and controls in 1980.
 He returned to MIT in 1985 to complete a doctorate in astronautical engineering.
-He defended his dissertation "Sensor and Actuator Selection for Fault-Tolerant Control of Flexible Structures" in August, 1988.
+He defended his dissertation "Sensor and Actuator Selection for Fault-Tolerant Control of Flexible Structures" in August 1988.
 Dedicated to his late father, McCasland's thesis was supervised by Richard Battin, primary designer of the Apollo program guidance computer.

 He later went on to attend the Air War College at Maxwell Air Force Base, Alabama, graduating in 1995, as well as the Advanced Program Manager's Course at the Defense Systems Management College on Fort Belvoir, Virginia.
 In 2004 he participated in the United States-Russia Security Program at the Kennedy School of Government at Harvard University.